WHAT IS NOSE SURGERY?

 Since resolution of the swelling may be asymmetrical, the final result may not be seen for months.
 In general, the appearance of the nose continues to improve for a year or more after surgery.
 It is particularly important to follow instructions after nose surgery to ensure the best result.

-If you would like to look and feel your very best, contact us today to schedule a consultation with Dr. Jim English, triple board certified in cosmetic procedures for the face and body.
-We look forward to seeing you during your rhinoplasty consultation.
+If you would like to look and feel your very best, contact us today to schedule a nose surgery (rhinoplasty) consultation with Dr. English.
+We look forward to seeing you!